 This video game platform and software developer and publisher is one of EWI's private company holdings (it is also 40% owned by Tencent).
 The company owns game developers Chair Entertainment, Psyonix, Mediatonic, and Harmonix, as well as cloud-based software developer Cloudgine.
 It has been known primarily for three franchises: Unreal, Gears of War and Fortnite.
-Tencent's investment in 2012 was part of an agreement to move the company towards a games-as-a-service model.
+Tencent's investment in 2012 was part of an agreement to move the company towards a games-as-a-service model (these operate without initial purchasing costs and instead, make their profits from subscriptions or in-game purchases).
 Epic owns the technology that underpins its games, which is known as the Unreal Engine.
 It is one of the most widely used tools in the game making industry and Epic continues to release and license new versions of the software.